jdmanuel/zenshell/README.md

 Modify the zenshell.cfg file, adding your own domain, and the email address and password for the agent for whom you wish to create tickets.

+Type "npm install" and press ENTER (necessary modules will be installed based on dependencies in package.json).

 ## Use ##

 Use the -c or --count flag to indicate the number of tickets you want to create: